Samuto1947/Samuto1947/README.md

-# Greetings, I'm Samuel, and welcome to my Github! 😎
+# Greetings, I'm Samuel, and welcome to my GitHub! 😎

 ## Interests
 - 🌐 HTML, CSS, Javascript, Python and Arduino!